avescodes/twitter-sms/README.markdown

-twtbot: Twitter SMS for the rest of us.
+twitter-sms: Twitter SMS for the rest of us.
 =======================================

 As many of you are probably aware Twitter recently discontinued SMS service to many Countries, mine included.

 Fortunately there exist ways to get around this, by running your own SMS bot.
-I created twtbot as a simple SMS bot for people in my situation:
+I created twitter-sms as a simple SMS bot for people in my situation:
 * SMS service with email address tied to account. i.e. email to "1204555555@text.provider.net" sends an SMS message to your phone
 * Server or Home PC to run the script either continually or as a cron job
 * Gmail account to send messages from (your own or a bot account)

-If you fit this description then twtbot may be just the thing for you.
+If you fit this description then twitter-sms may be just the thing for you.
 Bear in mind it MAY cost you to receive text message on your email address; I am not responsable for any consts incurred to you using this script.

 Setup
 -----
-To use twtbot you will need only to create the config file "~/.twtbot.conf" and fill it with the necessary YAML mappings.
+To use twitter-sms you will need only to create the config file "~/.twitter-sms.conf" and fill it with the necessary YAML mappings.

 Here is an example conf: